0BananaBig0/from_gcc_to_cpp/docs/Classes.md

    without resetting any pointer members of the original object to `nullptr`**.
 4. This can cause issues such as **double deletions** and **dangling pointers**.
-5. While terms like "shallow move" and "deep move" are **not part of standard C++ terminology**, "unsafe copy" and "safe copy" better convey the risks and benefits of different copying strategies.
+5. While terms like "shallow move" and "deep move" are **not part of standard C++ terminology**, "unsafe move" and "safe move" better convey the risks and benefits of different copying strategies.
 6. The default move constructor is **typically marked as noexcept**, improving performance by ensuring compatibility with standard containers, such as `std::vector`.